The Rules of Workplace Romance

 Office relationships can lead to sexual harassment claims.

-State and federal anti-harassment laws require employers to take all reasonable actions to prevent unlawful harassment in the workplace.
-Sexual harassment can come in various forms,including visual (such as cartoons and pornography), verbal (lewd jokes and unwanted advances, for example) and physical (groping).
+Sexual harassment can come in various forms, including visual (such as cartoons and pornography), verbal (lewd jokes and unwanted advances, for example) and physical (groping).

-The possible claims that can arise from an office romance are virtually endless.
-A subordinate employee may claim that he or she consented to a sexual relationship because he or she was threatened with a demotion or pay cut.
 Third parties may take note of the relationship and challenge any preferential treatment that the superior is displaying.
 Most commonly, the former lovebirds may clash after a breakup and either harass one another while at work, or fabricate workplace sexual harassment to retaliate against an ex.

 (To learn more about these types of legal issues, see our section on Discrimination and Harassment Laws.)